Can you tell us about your role on ScanMed RFC?

 I have been chairing the Management Board of the Corridor for the last two years.
 It consists of highly skilled top managers with long international experience from our six Member-Infrastructure Managers.
 This is the group where all decisions about the implementation of our strategy are made.

 What are the biggest challenges on ScanMed RFC?

-Bringing radically different operational and market environments to pursue together one strategy and the same goals all the way between Scandinavia and Italy.
-These are reliability of rail traffic and simplicity of access to rail services for end users.
-We work with pilots and regional groups, in the North and in the South - but it is the role of the Management Board and its team to ensure that we all go in the same direction.
+To bring radically different operational and market environments to pursue together one strategy and the same goals between Scandinavia and Italy.
+These are the reliability of rail traffic and the simplicity of access to rail services for end-users.
+We work with pilots and regional groups in the North and the South – but it is the role of the Management Board and its team to ensure that we all go in the same direction.